ruudvh/notes/docs/notes/python/django.md

 7. Install Django

-    Once your virtual environment is activated you can use the command shell like you usually would.
+    Once your virtual environment is activated, you can use the command shell like you usually would.
     In this case we will install Django.

     ```console linenums="0"